eabglobal/juniper/README.md

 artifacts.

 The main advantage of this tool is its minimal implementation and flexibility.
-The features that set this tool apart from the competition are:
+The features that set this tool apart from other tools are:

 * Minimal structure in the infrastructure file
 * Ability to use well known docker image as a way to install dependencies